-Relative VaR Test - Securities Portfolio
+Relative VaR Test-Securities Portfolio

 The SEC, in a change from the 2019 Proposal, added an alternative benchmark to the Rule's Relative VaR Test for an actively managed fund.
 Under the Rule, an actively managed fund is permitted to compare the VaR of the fund to that of the fund's "securities portfolio."
 The "securities portfolio" of a fund is defined to mean its securities and other investments, excluding derivatives transactions.
 Use by a fund of its "securities portfolio" to calculate the fund's compliance with limits under the Relative VaR Test must be approved by the fund's Derivatives Risk Manager, and in selecting this approach, the Derivatives Risk Manager must conclude that the "securities portfolio" "reflects the markets or asset classes in which the fund invests."
-Use of the "securities portfolio" as the designated reference portfolio does not require that a fund

-&lt;sup>33 If the fund's investment objective is to track the performance (including a leverage multiple or inverse multiple) of an unleveraged index, the fund must use that index as its designated reference portfolio.
-Rule 18f-4(a) (definition of "designated reference portfolio").
+Use of the "securities portfolio" as the designated reference portfolio does not require that a fund "scale down" the VaR of its securities portfolio (i.e., reduce the VaR of its portfolio to a specified level) if the fund also has issued senior security debt borrowings that are not represented by the fund's derivatives transactions.
+The Adopting Release indicates that the SEC does not believe that a reduction to take into account such borrowings would be required for a fund's securities portfolio to represent an "unleveraged" reference portfolio.
+The Adopting Release notes that the Rule "provides that VaR must be expressed as a percentage of the value of the relevant portfolio" and, as a result, "the scale of the fund's securities portfolio, even if increased by borrowings, would not change the portfolio's VaR when expressed as a percentage."
+37 the securities portfolio approach to the Relative VaR Test requires periodic review of the appropriateness of the securities portfolio by the Derivatives Risk Manager and reporting to the Fund Board.
+In addition, a fund subject to the Relative VaR Test during a monthly reporting period must report to the SEC on Form N-PORT, as applicable, the name of the fund's designated index (and index identifier), or a statement that the fund's designated reference portfolio is the fund's securities portfolio.